InteropIO/finsemble-bloomberg/BloombergBridge/docfx_project/articles/getting_started.md

 3. `npm install`
 4. `npm run start` - This will enable a local server so the integration can be hosted and used by Finsemble.
 5. Launch Finsemble locally.
-    - Note: Make sure that your development environment is set to port 8000: `"serverConfig": "http://localhost:8000/manifest-local.json"`
 6. Confirm that the integration appears in the Apps menu of the Finsemble toolbar.

 ## Delivering the integration to your users